kjaymiller/kjaymiller/content/pages/What-im-questions.md

 		        </p>
 			</form>

-I will ask if you want to join my newsletter in both emails, but if you say no or don't reply to either message, That's all you will here from me.
-(Unless I want you to be a guest on my SOLO SHOW to explain your question!)
+I will ask if you want to join my newsletter in both emails, but if you say no or don't reply to either message, That's all you will hear from me. _(Unless I want you to be a guest on my SOLO SHOW to explain your question!)_